goddoe/research-tools/README.md

 # Research Tools

-Collections of general metrics calculation and graphs snippets.
+Collection of general metric calculations and drawing graphs for research.

 ## Contains...